ceodoe/4c-dl/README.md

 ## 4c-dl-web

 *4c-dl-web* is a PHP script that calls *4c-dl*.
-This means you can send a URL from your phone (or any Web-capable device) to your computer running a Web server and have a thread downloaded.
+This means you can send a URL from your phone (or any Web-capable device) to your computer running a Web server with PHP, and have a thread downloaded.

 *4c-dl-web* is used by sending it an HTTP request: